censorship-no-archive/ceno1/doc/threatModel.md

 as random UDP noise.
 The ephemeral encryption keys are kept safely by the peers and no non-global entities can discover which sets of nodes are communicating with each other.
-Global adversaries will be able to tell with whom a certain node is exchanging encrypted messages, but won't be able to find out the actual content.
+Global adversaries will be able to tell with whom a certain node is exchanging encrypted messages, but will not be able to find out the actual content.
 In few words, even though adversaries (such as your Internet Service Provider) might see that you are using a censorship circumvention tool, it will be extremely difficult for them to know what you are using it for.

 #### Plausible deniability